How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

 emit('leave', username+" se unio a la habitacion", to=room['room'])

-In chat view:
+In the chat view:

 <!DOCTYPE html>